Missouri University of Science and Technology

-Missouri University of Science and Technology (Missouri S&T or S&T) is a public research university in Rolla, Missouri.
+The Missouri University of Science and Technology (Missouri S&T or S&T) is a public research university in Rolla, Missouri, United States.
 It is a member institution of the University of Missouri System.
-Most of its 7,083 students (2022) study engineering, business, sciences, and mathematics.
+Most of its 6,456 students (2023) study engineering, business, sciences, and mathematics.
 Known primarily for its engineering school, Missouri S&T offers degree programs in business and management systems, information science and technology, sciences, social sciences, humanities, and arts.
-Its Carnegie classification is as a "STEM-dominant", R2 doctoral university with "high research activity".
+It is classified as a "STEM-dominant", R1 university with "very high research spending and doctorate production".

 History

+Engineering and agricultural education was a rarity in American higher education in 1860, but that changed dramatically in 1862, when the Morrill Land-Grant Acts passed Congress.
+The law gave generous deeds of public land to states that created schools with programs in engineering and scientific agriculture.
+Debates over the Civil War and reconstruction slowed progress in Missouri, but finally in 1870 the obvious importance of mining in the state, as well as agriculture, forced the legislature to create the Missouri School of Mines and Metallurgy in Rolla as part of the state system, and a new agricultural program at the University of Missouri in Columbia.

-Missouri S&T was founded in 1870 as the Missouri School of Mines and Metallurgy (MSM), the first technological learning institution west of the Mississippi River.
+It became the first technological learning institution west of the Mississippi River.
 Early in its history, the School of Mines was focused primarily on mining and metallurgy.
-Rolla is located close to the Southeast Missouri Lead District which produces about 70% of the U.S. primary supply of lead as well as significant amounts of the nation's zinc.
+Rolla is located close to the Southeast Missouri Lead District which produces about 70% of the U.S.' primary supply of lead, as well as significant amounts of the nation's zinc.

 The school was founded under the auspices of the University of Missouri in Columbia in order to take advantage of the Morrill Land-Grant Acts to "teach such branches of learning as are related to agriculture and the mechanic arts, in such manner as the legislatures of the States may respectively prescribe, in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life."
 The act endowed Missouri a federal land grant of 30,000 acres for each of the state's two senators and nine representatives at the time—or 330,000 acre.
 The endowment said that the land could not be sold for less than $1.25/acre and as such was a minimum endowment of $412,500 for Missouri.
 There was an intense debate in the state over the location and number of schools before it was finally decided to have one school in Columbia and a branch in the mining area of southeast Missouri.